By Ed Coburn • 03/29/2016

 Of course it goes without saying that the free news content you include in your magazine delivery app should be of high quality.
 But once you’re in gadget app mode, it’s more important not to skimp on either quality or quantity.

 When you read those techie app reviews, it’s notable that aside from the technology, the one thing the reviewers zero in on is the usefulness and quality of the content.
-PCMag’s recently-released Top 100 iPad Apps of 2015 include several publisher apps, such as Guinness Book of World Records, which we complimented several years ago.
+PCMag’s Top 100 iPad Apps of 2016 include several publisher apps, such as Guinness Word Records, which we complimented several years ago.

 It also includes IMDb’s free app, which is praised for its wealth of movie trailers, information on popular actors, and list of current theatrical releases – it’s a “must-have for movie buffs who want the latest Hollywood news,” says PC Mag.

 And when it comes to news, PCMag singles out Reuters’ free app as better than the others in a crowded field: